actuarial-tools/jmpytools/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]
 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would
-*** make this better, please fork the repo and create a pull request or simply open
+*** make this better, please fork the repo and create a pull request or open
 *** an issue with the tag "enhancement".
-*** Thanks again!
-Now go create something AMAZING! :D -->
+-->

 <!-- TABLE OF CONTENTS -->